Same-sex marriage in Cuba: Changes to the Family Code

 Article 201 of the code describes marriage as a "consensual union of two people", (Note: Article 201 states: El matrimonio es la unión voluntariamente concertada de dos personas., translating to "Marriage is the consensual union of two people.") and chapter 3 of the code allows same-sex couples to adopt.
 The code also ensures greater protection for children and adolescents, the co-responsibility of parents in their education, and strict equality of rights between men and women.
 It also guarantees the right of minors not to be the object of exclusion, violence or parental neglect, and establishes a uniform marriageable age at 18 for men and women.
 Final approval by the Assembly occurred on 22 July 2022, with the code put to a referendum on 25 September.
 Approximately 67% of voters approved the changes to the code, making Cuba the first communist state and the 32nd country in the world to legalize same-sex marriage.
 President Díaz-Canel signed the new code into law on 26 September, and it took effect the following day upon publication in the Official Gazette.
 The first same-sex marriage in Cuba was performed on 5 October 2022 in Manzanillo.

-Criticism

-Writing in the Havana Times, commentator and human rights activist Luis Rondón Paz argued that the government never intended to legalize same-sex marriage, and was instead seeking to deflect attention from other domestic issues and promote itself internationally as a progressive state.
-Some LGBT activist groups criticised the 2022 Cuban Family Code referendum as "a smokescreen for repression and human rights violations by the government", an attempt at "pinkwashing", and argued that the Parliament should have approved a law on same-sex marriage without a referendum "because human rights should not be subject to the majority's will".
-In an op-ed for the Council on Hemispheric Affairs, Tamara Hansen argued that "[s]ome [people] considered [that] pushing forward with explicit recognition of the right to same-sex marriage without building wider understanding and support could undermine the constitutional reform process.
-In particular, it could have opened a space for enemies of the Cuban revolution to sow further division in society [...]".